zteoh/choretracker-react-starter/README.md

     end

     ```
-    Hint: the scope :by_task is different than other scopes you've seen and that you will need to use a join.
+    Hint: The scope :by_task is different than other scopes you've seen and you will need to use a join.
 If you're stuck on this, ask a TA for help.

     **Once these tests all pass, merge the code back into the `master` branch.**